 The law related to electronic documents continues to evolve as computer technology advances and public officials respond and adapt to those advances.
-The advent of email has expanded the opportunities for collaboration greatly, but has simultaneously expanded the potential for inadvertent Brown Act violations, as well as unwanted disclosure of preliminary or sensitive information when emails are required to be disclosed in response to a Public Records Act request.
-Public officials should refrain from using "reply all" to avoid serial meetings, and should be aware of the disclosure requirements of the Brown Act for documents related to items discussed at a public meeting.
-Public officials should also be sensitive to the risk that the Public Records Act may require disclosure of emails, and not treat them as casual conversation.
-While the deliberative process privilege may apply to protect some such emails, the doctrine has been applied sparingly by California courts.
-A clear policy regarding the deletion of emails will also help to reduce unwanted exposure, although an agency must be able to suspend its usual deletion procedures to preserve electronic records potentially relevant to state or federal litigation.
+The advent of email, text messages, and other forms of social media has expanded the opportunities for collaboration greatly, but has simultaneously expanded the potential for inadvertent Brown Act violations, as well as unwanted disclosure of preliminary or sensitive information when emails and text messages must be disclosed in response to a Public Records Act request.
+When using email, public officials should refrain from using "reply all" to avoid serial meetings, and should be aware of the disclosure requirements of the Brown Act for documents related to items discussed at a public meeting.
+Public officials should also be sensitive to the risk that the Public Records Act may require disclosure of emails or text messages in which they discuss public business, and not treat them as casual conversation.
+While the deliberative process privilege may apply to protect some such emails or text messages, the doctrine has been applied sparingly by California courts.
+A clear policy regarding the deletion of emails and text messages will also help to reduce unwanted exposure, although an agency must be able to suspend its usual deletion procedures to preserve electronic records potentially relevant to state or federal litigation.